witherhoard99/Fate/README.md

 # About Fate
-Fate is a 3D video game made in C++ using OpenGL and GLSL.
-It does not make use of any game engines.
+Fate is a 3D video game and game engine made in C++ using OpenGL and GLSL.

 <br/>